June is Backup Awareness Month: Are Your Backups Secure?

 • Store two copies locally on two formats (network-attached storage, tape, or local drive)

-• Store one copy stored offsite in the cloud or secure storage
+• Store one copy offsite in the cloud or secure storage

-• Store one copy of your backups in an immutable format, where your backup data is converted to a write-once-read-many-times format that can't be altered or deleted.
+• Keep one copy of your backups in immutable storage, where your backup data is converted to a write-once-read-many (WORM) format that can't be altered or deleted.

 Create (or Update) Your Disaster Recovery Plan

 Backups aren’t of any value if you don’t have a way to recover the data they hold.
 And time is of the essence when your data isn’t available.
-So take the time this month to review or create your disaster recovery plan.
-We’ve created a step-by-step guide to creating a disaster recovery plan you can find here.
+So, take the time this month to review or create your disaster recovery plan.
+Find a step-by-step guide to creating a disaster recovery plan here.

 Invest in Appropriate Backup Technologies

-Every organization is unique, with its own requirements for how long it can afford to have its data unavailable (recovery time objective or RTO) and how much data it can afford to lose (recovery point objective or RPO).
+Every organization is unique, with its own requirements for how long it can afford to have its data unavailable and how much data it can afford to lose—your recovery time and recovery point objectives (RTOs/RPOs).
 By working with an expert Arcserve technology partner, you’ll have access to the experience and guidance you need to choose the most effective backup—and disaster recovery—technologies and solutions for your organization.

 You May Also Like